 The Cable Crunch is a fantastic abdominal exercise as it allows you to vary resistance and in turn train with heavier weights without aggravating the lower back.
 You should perform this exercise for 4 sets of 8 - 12 repetitions.

 Attach a rope handle to the top pulley of a cable station and grasp an end in each hand, then lower the rope until your hands are placed next to your face.
 Kneel down facing the weight stack so your knees are bent at a 90 degree angle.
 This is your starting position.
 With the hips stationary, crunch your chest toward your hips and pull with your arms until your head is between your knees and your abs are fully contracted.
 Return to the start position and that completes one rep.

 The Mountain Climber is one of the few ab exercises that provides both a complete abdominal and cardio workout in one.

 To perform the mountain climber, start in a high plank position and draw your right knee under your torso, keeping the toes off the ground, then return your right foot back to the starting position.
 Switch legs and bring your left knee under your chest.
 Keep switching legs as if you're running on the spot.
 Start out with 20 seconds bursts and as you progress look to increase this to 30 seconds.

 TIP: To really get those abs to pop you need to shed the layer of body fat in front of the abdominals, to achieve this we recommend incorporating HIIT cardio into your routine.
-We also recommend incorporating SHRED-X, ASD's elite pre performance fat burner to really maximize your results.
+We also recommend incorporating the SIX PACK Stack, ASD's elite pre performance fat burning stack to really maximize your results.